cognitiveprince/paradox_docs/Paradox.md

 ![Feature](images/feature-1.jpg)
 ### 2. Built-In Interpreter
 <p align="justify">Paradox uses the built-in REPL through which you can have access to the backend session and you can use its whole API as well as access your nodes.
-Any modifications like creating/renaming/deleting new scripts, will reactively be processed by the frontend automatically, so you can really do everything from the console. terminal ss</p>
+Any modifications like creating/renaming/deleting new scripts, will reactively be processed by the frontend automatically, so you can really do everything from the console.</p>

 ### 3. Python3 by default
 <p align="justify">Paradox has almost every python inbuilt functions integrated in it, which you can access instantly with right click of your mouse.</p>